Admissions

 Students talking about college admissions

 Our live College Admissions webinars offer attendees the opportunity to ask our expert presenter questions in real time, and we love how many individuals take advantage of this feature.
 We compiled some of the great questions we received in our last event and answered them below.
 Interested in attending a live webinar?
-Take a walk through our events page to see what's coming up.
+Take a walk through our Webinars page to see what's coming up.

 What is a typical number of colleges to apply to (total)?